Dreamfarer/NINE-MEN-MORRIS-MINIMAX/README.md

 ### Play From Scratch

 **1** You will need MATLAB 2020 to run the .m file.

+**2** Be sure to add all file paths to MATLAB 2020 by going to Home/Set Path/Add with subfolders.

 **3** Open the file "muehleController5.m" under "Controllers" and run it inside MATLAB 2020.